Christian M. 6 min read

 No, SoGEA is not the same as full fibre broadband.

-In contrast, full fibre broadband uses fibre optic cables directly to the premises (“fibre-to-the-premises” or “FTTP”), offering faster speeds and greater reliability.
+In contrast, full fibre broadband uses fibre optic cables directly to the premises (“fibre-to-the-premises” or FTTP), offering faster speeds and greater reliability.

 Do you need a SoGEA adapter?

-No, a specific SoGEA adapter is not needed.
-All your business will need is a compatible modem/router provided by your business broadband provider, which is configured to work with SoGEA.
+All your business needs is a compatible modem/router, provided by your business broadband provider, which will be configured to work with SoGEA.

 Do I need a new router to install SoGEA?